tharunsikhinam/data-512/data-512-project/A4_Project_Proposal.md

 ```  4.8.
 With the transmission of Content, Transfermarkt grants you the irrevocable, temporally and spatially unlimited and transferable right to reproduce, distribute, publish, issue, make publicly accessible, modify, translate and store the Content.
 This includes the right to edit, design, adapt to the file formats required for use, and to change and / or improve the presentation quality. ```

+Furthermore looking at the https://www.transfermarkt.co.uk/robots.txt , the pages we want to scrap off of are not disallowed and are open to web crawlers and scrapers.

 This dataset consists of all transfers in the European football market from 1990-2019.
 The data consists of a player name, club-out, club-in along with the transfer value grouped by different leagues.
 The dataset also consists of free transfers and loans as well.
 Most of the data is updated and contributed by the users of the website, and there might be few factual inaccuracies in the transfer figures stated.

 2) The other dataset we will be using as part of this analysis is the FIFA player rating dataset obtained from this kaggle link https://www.kaggle.com/karangadiya/fifa19